Accusoft/imagegear-net-samples/Samples/REST API/PDFtoPDFARestAPI/README.md

-# Read the Form Field Values from a PDF file (ReadPDFFormFields)
+# Convert PDF to PDF/A using REST API (PDFtoPDFARestAPI)

-ImageGear allows the values of form fields in a PDF document to be read.
+ImageGear provides REST API to convert a PDF to PDF/A remotely.

-This sample demonstrates how to read the values from form fields.
-ImageGear provides methods and properties to read current and default values or arrays of values from AcroForm fields.
+This example reads a PDF file to the stream and uploads it to the Accusoft API server where the PDF is converted to PDF/A. Then, the converted PDF/A is downloaded from the server and saved to a disk file.

-For more information about the ImageGear .NET API, please refer to the [ImageGear .NET Online Documentation](https://help.accusoft.com/ImageGear/latest/webframe.html).
+For more information about the ImageGear .NET REST API, please refer to the [ImageGear .NET Online Documentation](https://help.accusoft.com/ImageGear/latest/webframe.html).

 ## System Requirements